-As the founder of WPBeginner, Optinmonster and several more successful online businesses, Syed has learned a thing or two about starting a business in his 25 years as an entrepreneur.
-When asked to share his best business advice for young entrepreneurs, here's what he has to say:
+As the founder of WPBeginner, Optinmonster and several more successful online businesses, Syed has learned a thing or two about creating a successful blog business plan and launching companies in his 25 years as an entrepreneur.
+When asked to share his best business advice for young entrepreneurs, especially when it comes to figuring out how to promote your blog in the early days, here’s what he has to say:

 “Perfect is a curse.
 Innovation is messy.
 Test, learn, and improve.”